Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Experimental results and analysis

-\textbf{\textit{Considering substructures.}} We also present the comparing results for each fine-grained substructure category.
-Specifically, the DSC results on MRSpineSeg is listed in Table~\ref{tab:spineseg-dice1}, where we observe that:
+We also present the segmentation results of ATM-Net and other comparative methods across two datasets for each fine-grained tissue structure category, evaluated using the same four metrics.
+The detailed results are shown in \Cref{tab:sub-mr-dsc} to \Cref{tab:sub-sp-asd}.
+From these tables, we observe that:

-(1) \textit{ATM-Net leads in most substructures and remains competitive in others.} Among all 19 substructures, ATM-Net achieved the highest DSC in nine substructures, while demonstrating competitive results in others, resulting in ATM-Net achieving the best overall DSC.
+1) \textit{\textbf{ATM-Net achieves superior or comparative results across all the fine-grained substructures.}} For example, among all the 19 substructures on MRSpineSeg, ATM-Net achieved the highest DSC in 7 substructures, while demonstrating competitive results in the remaining 12 categories.
+Meanwhile, ATM-Net achieved the best HD95 in 12 substructures and demonstrated competitive results in the other 7 categories.
+These outstanding results have also led ATM-Net to achieve the best overall performance.

-(2) \textit{ATM-Net excels in challenging categories.} Unlike comparing methods that struggle in discriminating some substructures such as \textit{T9} and \textit{T9/T10} due to class imbalance, ATM-Net demonstrates stable performance.
+2) \textit{\textbf{ATM-Net demonstrates exceptional performance on the challenging categories.}} Due to factors such as class imbalance (illustrated in \Cref{fig:class-distribution}) and class similarity, many comparing methods struggle in discriminating some challenging substructures, whereas ATM-Net demonstrates stable performance.
 For example, \textit{T9/T10} is the least frequently occurring ID across all data.
-In this challenging category, ATM-Net achieved a DSC of 61.02, significantly surpassing the second-best solution SpineParseNet by 5.93\%.

-For brevity, the results for all other evaluation metrics on both datasets are provided in \textit{Supplementary Material}, and we can draw similar observations from these tables as presented in this section.
+In this challenging category from the MRSpineSeg dataset, ATM-Net achieved a DSC of 61.02, significantly surpassing the second-best solution (SpineParseNet) by 5.93\%.
+Meanwhile, most methods yield a DSC of 0 in this category.
+This can be primarily \textbf{\textit{attributed to two key factors}}: First, the text insights introduced by ATM-Net exhibit robustness to class distribution variations.
+Specifically, its CCAE module strengthens multi-modal consistency for low-frequency classes and maximizes mutual information across different modalities, thereby substantially improving segmentation accuracy for these challenging categories.
+Second, ATM-Net incorporates Focal loss (\Cref{subsec:HASF}), which also effectively alleviates the class imbalance issue.